 Since 2007, Thread Den has been teaching Melbourne’s modern guys and girls how to sew their own clothes.
 The most popular course is the Sewing Basics 3 Week Course – where we teach students to sew right from the very beginning.
 Students can continue on at the studio to learn more skills in our project garment classes, in theory workshops, and all the way through to learning the skill of pattern drafting.

-Danielle left a corporate marketing role in 2012, after a 15 year career in retail property management that saw her win international awards as part of the team that rebranded DFO.
+Danielle left a corporate marketing role in 2012, after a 15-year career in retail property management that saw her win international awards as part of the team that rebranded DFO.
 She has a Bachelor of Commerce with majors in marketing and retail management.
 It’s all experience that now enables her to operate and grow Thread Den.
 Danielle designs patterns for the class projects, grades class pattern sets, sews the samples and writes the technical instructions.
 When time permits she sews for herself and her 2 children, with a focus on bra-making, sewing with knits and reproducing vintage clothes.
-Highlights of 2019 for Danielle have been mentoring an RMIT 3rd year student project launching Semble – a fashion sewing pattern brand, and being a technical judge for the AATFA casual wear and formal wear categories in their national finals.
-Danielle facilitates the Seams Legit sewing program for the City of Melbourne Libraries and has a Victorian Working with Children Check.
-Currently she is undertaking a Certificate IV in Training and Assessment.
+Highlights in recent years for Danielle have been mentoring RMIT 3rd year student project launching Semble – a fashion sewing pattern brand, and being a technical judge for the AATFA casual wear and formal wear categories in their national finals.
+Danielle has facilitated the Seams Legit sewing program for the City of Melbourne Libraries and has a Victorian Working with Children Check.
+Danielle has recently attained a Certificate IV in Training and Assessment.

 Jenni’s super powers come from; Her stand-up comedy experience – this lady can read a room!
 She runs an innovative fashion lifestyle brand – A Beaut Commute.
 Jenni also boasts many qualifications, including; an Honours Degree, a Diploma and a Certificate III all in Fashion Design.
 As well as a Certificate IV in Business Management.